 For your child this would mean:

 - The school (or you) can request that the Local Authority carry out a statutory assessment of your child’s needs.
 This is a legal process which sets out the amount of support that will be provided for your child.

 - After the reports have all been sent in the Local Authority will decide if your child’s needs are severe, complex and lifelong and that they need a significant amount of support in school to make good progress.
-If this is the case they will write a Statement of Special Educational Needs or an EHC Plan.
+If this is the case they will write an EHC Plan.
 If this is not the case, they will ask the school to continue with the SEND support and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.

 This type of support is available for children whose learning needs are:

 4. How will I know how my child is doing?

 - There are parent consultations in the autumn term and the spring term.
 In the summer term each child receives a detailed school report from the class teacher